ministryoftesting/mot-cert-support-app-csharp/README.md

 # Making a change
-This chanbge is just for the MoT Activity 2.1.2
+This change is just for the MoT Activity 2.1.2